-Element Default Value Description page-check-second s 1 Sets the interval, in seconds, at which WebLogic Server checks to see if JSP files have changed and need recompiling.
-Dependencies are also checked and recursively reloaded if changed. • The value -1 means never check the pages.
-This is the default value in a production environment.
-The value 0 means always check the pages. • The value 1 means check the pages every second.
+Element Default Value Description page-check-seconds 1 Sets the interval, in seconds, at which WebLogic Serve checks to see if JSP files have changed and need recompiling.
+Dependencies are also checked and recursively reloaded if changed. ■ The value -1 means never check the pages.
+This is the default value in a production environment. ■ The value 0 means always check the pages. ■ The value 1 means check the pages every second.
 This is the default value in a development environment.
-In a production environment where changes to a JSP are rare, consider changing the value of pageCheckSeconds to 60 or greater, according to your tuning requirements. precompile false When set to true, WebLogic Server automatically precompiles all modified JSPs when the Web application is deployed or re-deployed or when starting WebLogic Server. precompile-conti nue false When set to true, WebLogic Server continues precompiling all modified JSPs even if some of those JSPs fail during compilation.
-Only takes effect when precompile is set to true. keepgenerated false Saves the Java files that are generated as an intermediary step in the JSP compilation process.
-Unless this parameter is set to true, the intermediate Java files are deleted after they are compiled. verbose true When set to true, debugging information is printed out to the browser, the command prompt, and WebLogic Server log file. working-dir internally generated directory The name of a directory where WebLogic Server saves the generated Java and compiled class files for a JSP. print-nulls null When set to false, this parameter ensures that expressions with "null" results are printed as " ".
+In a production environment where changes to a JSP are rare, consider changing the value of pageCheckSeconds to 60 or greater, according to your tuning requirements.